 Cargo Nets utilize the same design as Ratchet Tie Down Straps but they allow for a net-like design to be able to hold boxes as well as other cargo in place without the risk of boxes tipping over.
 There is nothing worse than ordering something online and waiting for the package to arrive only to notice that the package you waited for has arrived with damage.
 This is one of the number one ways to help avoid boxes tipping over during transport

 Frequently Asked Tie Down Strap Questions

-What Should I Do with Excess Tie Down Webbing? – The best way to get rid of excess tie down webbing after your strap is tightened to the desired strength it to wrap the tie down webbing around the tie down strap to avoid friction from rubbing against the excess webbing that could cause friction burns.
-Friction burns occur when tie down webbing rubs against a sharp edge, corner, or movement against cargo causing burns weakening tie down webbing.
-Excess Tie Down webbing can also cause tie down hardware to jam if you are not careful when tightening hardware such as a Ratchet.
+What Should I Do with Excess Tie Down Webbing? – The best way to get rid of excess tie-down webbing after your strap is tightened to the desired strength is to wrap the tie-down webbing around the tie-down strap to avoid friction from rubbing against the excess webbing that could cause friction burns.
+Friction burns occur when tie-down webbing rubs against a sharp edge, corner, or movement against cargo causing burns to weaken tie-down webbing.
+Excess Tie Down webbing can also cause tie-down hardware to jam if you are not careful when tightening hardware such as a Ratchet.

-How Do I Find What My Tie Down Straps are Safely Rated For? – You can find out what your tie down straps is rated for by looking for the tag on each one of your tie down straps.
+How Do I Find What My Tie Down Straps are Safely Rated For? – You can find out what your tie-down straps are rated for by looking for the tag on each one of your tie-down straps.
 If your straps do not have a label or a tag on the strap showing you the weight limitations it is often illegal to be on the road as well as extremely dangerous to do so.
-Working Load Limit (WLL) tags should always be present on tie down straps as it shows you what your straps can safely secure without the risk of straps snapping or your cargo coming unsecured during transportation.
+Working Load Limit (WLL) tags should always be present on tie-down straps as it shows you what your straps can safely secure without the risk of straps snapping or your cargo coming unsecured during transportation.

 WARNING: Do not ever exceed the working load limit of any strap at anytime.
 Remember the assembly is only as strong as its weakest link and should be inspected before every use.